Open-Source Internet-based Sprinkler / Irrigation Timer

 - Each board controls 8 stations, and each station can be individually programmed.
-By linking zone expansion boards, the controller can support up to 32 stations on 1.x generation hardware or 48 on 2.x generation hardware.
+By linking zone expansion boards, the controller can support up to 48 stations (can be increased further in software).

 - A rich set of software features, such as interval-based programming, graphical preview of program settings, manual override, http port change, DHCP or static ip, custom station names, station delay, per-station control of master valve, master on/off delay, water level, and support for external rain sensor.
 The source code is completely open and free.

 - Single power supply design using standard 24VAC sprinkler transformer.
 Program settings and schedule data are stored in EEPROM and preserved during power loss.